cloudflare/webcm/README.md

 client.set("uuid", uuidv4(), { scope: "infinite" });
 ```

 The above will save a UUIDv4 string under a key called `uuid`, readable by this tool only.
-The third-party manager will attempt to make this key persist infintely.
+The ECM will attempt to make this key persist infintely.

 The third argument is an optional object with these defaults: